joaquincataldo3/react-birthday-reminder/README.md

-# Hi there, my name is Joaquin and this is a react project
+# Hi there, my name is Joaquin and this is a basic react project.

-I mainly implemented the use of useState hook along with other things.
+I mainly implemented the use of useState hook along with other simple things.

 Deployed on: https://react-birthday-reminder-three.vercel.app/